5 Steps to Picking a Cross Device Partner

 The gold standard is a cross-device platform that gives you an unbiased view of your customers.
-Therefore, you are going to need very high recall and accuracy, as well as high sync and match rates.
-Any time when you are not reaching 40-60% in match rates or 90% in sync rates, you will have to prove to yourself that the information you are missing is randomly distributed (e.g. isn’t a systemic tracking failure which excludes part of your core audience), and doesn’t impact the true averages of your potential customer population.
-Furthermore, your accuracy and recall should be above 80 to 85%.
+Therefore, you are going to need very high recall and precision, as well as high sync and match rates.
+Any time when you are not reaching 40-60% in match rates or 90% in sync rates, you will have to prove to yourself that the information you are missing is just white noise (e.g. isn’t a systemic tracking failure which excludes part of your core audience), and doesn’t impact the true averages of your potential customer population.
+Furthermore, your precision and recall should be above 80 to 85%.

 Of course, with customer insight, you’ll have to also consider your opportunity cost.
 Let’s say that it costs you about £100k to receive cross device mapping of your users, per year.
 What could you do, or have already done within your company and how does that match up with this sum?
 Are you considering or running usage and attitude studies?
 These can be very accurate on simple behavioural questions such as device ownership.

 While having a great cross device supplier can be novel, if you are trying to capture a complete view of your customers and visitors, the risk of moderate to low recall and precision can obfuscate the value of our investment.

 Step 4: Score suppliers against a performance ROI